Skip to content

 SQL

-But the implications may go beyond just the learning curve.
+But the implications of not using SQL go beyond just the learning curve.
 For example, some proprietary query languages don’t support distributed JOIN clauses.
+This limits the application’s ability to run complex queries and calculations.

 Multi-Model Store